What Is the Heart according to the Bible?

-If you search online for heart you’ll find details on the physical heart, with photos and diagrams.
+If you search online for heart, you’ll find millions of articles on the physical heart, complete with photos and diagrams.
 You can read detailed explanations of its function in the body and how it works.
-You’ll also find a lot of information on caring for it so you can live longer.
-A poor diet, lack of exercise, and other factors can have dire consequences.
+You’ll also find an abundance of information on caring for your heart so you can live longer.

 What does the Bible say our heart is?

-In previous posts we discussed how God created humans as a three-part being with a spirit, a soul, and a body.
-Our heart isn’t a fourth, separate part of our being.
-Instead, as we’ll see in the verses below, our “heart” in the Bible is a composition of all the components of our soul—our mind, emotion, and will—plus the most important part of our spirit—our conscience.
+The Word of God shows us that our heart isn’t a fourth, separate part of our being.
+Instead, our heart is a composition of all three components of our soul—our mind, emotion, and will—plus the most important part of our spirit—our conscience.
 Let’s take a look at some key verses that reveal this.

 “Let us come forward to the Holy of Holies with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience and having our bodies washed with pure water.”

-We can see that our heart functions as both the loving organ and the gateway of our being if we recall our salvation experience.
-When we heard the gospel of how the Lord Jesus died on the cross for our sins, we were convicted of our sinfulness; at the same time, we began to appreciate Jesus and what He did for us.
-We sensed the depth and the sweetness of His love for us and responded to His love.
-We couldn’t help but love Him in return for all He did for us.
+When we consider our experience of salvation, this point becomes clear to us.
+As we heard how the Lord Jesus died on the cross for our sins, we were convicted of our sinfulness; at the same time, we began to appreciate Jesus and what He did for us.
+We sensed the depth and sweetness of His love for us.
 So we opened the doors of our heart to believe in Him and accept Him as our Savior.
-At that time, we received Him in our spirit and were born again of the Spirit in our spirit, but it was our heart that first had to open to let Him in.
+At that time, we received Him in our spirit and were born again with His divine life.
+But it was our heart that was first touched and opened to let Him in.

 Our heart and our relationship with the Lord

-We were created by God in such a marvelous way with a spirit to contact, receive, and contain Him as life, and with a heart to love Him!
-He wants to be our life and He wants us to love Him, even with our whole heart.
-This is the relationship the Lord wants to have with us—in life and in love.
+We were created by God in such a marvelous way!
+We have a spirit to contact, receive, and contain Him as life, and a heart to love Him.
+He wants to be our life and He wants us to love Him with our whole heart.

-As we read in the first excerpt, our relationship with the Lord is both begun by our heart and maintained by our heart.
-This is why the condition of our heart is very important.
-In fact, many problems in our Christian life are really “heart problems.”
+As we read in the first excerpt above, our relationship with the Lord is begun by our heart.
+It’s also maintained by our heart.
+This is why the condition of our heart is so important.